 The Crisis Centre for Protection and Support of Victims of Domestic Violence in a City Považská Bystrica

 € 1298,278 (both projects)

 The City of Bratislava and the City of Povaská Bystrica, Slovakia

 Grant agreement date:

-The purpose of the Project is to provide social support to people and children in need by converting a former nursery into a crisis centre in Bratislava, with the overall objective of integrating and re-socialising residents in need, and providing special support.
-Reference is made to the application dated 2 July 2008, and to any subsequent correspondence with the Focal Point.
+The purpose of the Project is to provide temporary accommodation and other social services in a crisis centre for victims of domestic violence in Považská Bystrica, with the overall objective of addressing urgent needs of victims of domestic violence and to decrease this socio-pathological phenomenon in society.
+Reference is made to the application dated 4 July 2008 and to any subsequent correspondence with the Focal Point.

-The completed Project shall include the following activities and results:
+The completed Project shall involve the following activities and results:

-The Focal Point shall ensure that the Slovak Government provides at least 15 percent of the estimated eligible project cost.
+The Focal Point shall ensure that the Slovak Government provides at least 15 percent of the total eligible Project costs.